go0sifer/MiniREtk/README.md

 - **Per-file Reports:** Each file has its own `.report.txt` file, which logs all unique analysis results with timestamps and prevents duplicate entries.
 - **Web UI:** Modern, responsive interface with SVG icons, download links, and quick access to all features.
 - **No Data Loss:** Deleting a file from the UI also deletes its analysis report.
+- **Automatic startup** via systemd service.
+- **Automatic WiFi Access Point setup:** If the device cannot connect to a known WiFi network on boot, it will automatically create its own WiFi access point (hotspot), allowing direct connection to the device and access to the web app.
+This ensures you can always connect to Mini REtk, even in environments without existing WiFi.

 ### **Workflow**
 1. **Upload a file.**